chrisfcarroll/OCPKatas/README.md

 Apparent implication: it should be possible to add functionality to a code base not by modifying the current code, but only by extending it.

+This is particularly important for components that are used by several client components but which must still be updated without forcing existing clients to be update.
+In fact this was exactly the case that Bertrand Meyer was addressing when he set out the Open-Closed Principle.
+It's fair to say that it's still a significant issue in software.

-This repo contains various katas with starter-projects for those katas.
+This repo contains various katas which may help in learning ways of addressing this; and some starter-projects for those katas.

 Kata Rules
 ==========